 Hair-sampling tubes were placed on both public and private lands.
 Hair sampling tubes were only placed on private land after written permission was granted.
-Hair-sampling tubes were placed at least 200 m apart and checked every three to four weeks to determine whether hair was collected on the sticky tape.
+Hair-sampling tubes were checked every three to four weeks to determine whether hair was collected on the sticky tape.
 Data collected during hair-sampling tube checks include: date deployed, date checked, observers, tube status, whether hair was collected, tube action, and notes.
 Additional data collected included whether the hair-sampling tube looked disturbed (e.g., rolled) and whether walnuts were missing or present (Appendix A).
 We replaced bait walnuts if they were missing.
 If hair was detected, the hair-sampling tube was removed and a replacement hair-sampling tube was put in the exact same place to replace it.
 Additionally, during each check, the stickiness of the sticky tape was checked and if it feels less adhesive, the tape was replaced by attaching another tape layer to the metal bar (up to three layers).

-Figure 6.
+Figure 7.
 Diagram of deploying hair-sampling tubes by western gray squirrel distribution study volunteers.

 The hair collected was visually analyzed to determine what animal it was from.
 The tape was removed from the aluminum bars and examined under a dissecting microscope at 30x magnification.
-Hair color patterns and hair size were used to categorize the hair into the following categories: western gray squirrel, red squirrel, yellow-pine chipmunk, or unknown.
+Hair color patterns and hair size were used to categorize the hair into the following categories: western gray squirrel, red squirrel, yellow-pine chipmunk, bushy-tailed woodrat, or unknown.
+In order to heighten reliability, each sample had to contain at least 10 identifiable hairs (Matthew Vander Haegen, pers. comm.)
+If the hair samples appeared to fall into one of these identifiable categories but had less than 10 hairs present, we labeled them as "suspected" followed by the name of the suspected species.
 We compared our hair sample collected from the tubes with back, tail, and belly/chin hair collected from road-kill specimens.
 Hair samples were categorized by two people to reduce observer bias.
 We documented tube number, date, and location for each hair sample collected.
 Throughout the field season, GIS maps were updated with hair-sampling tube locations with and without western gray squirrel hair.
 Data forms were entered into a Microsoft Access Database.
 Sampling location coordinates recorded in the database were compared with those of GPS waypoints in order to ensure the data was correctly located.